intel/CommsPowerManagement/pwr.md

 # pwr module

 This is a python module which allows an application to modify power attributes of a CPU.
-Manipulation can be done to the frequency of cores, frequnecy of the uncore, frequency profiles can be set to achieve desired performance, as well as that capabilities of a CPU can be obtained and its frequency and power consumption stats monitored.
+Manipulation can be done to the frequency of cores, frequency of the uncore, frequency profiles can be set to achieve desired performance, as well as that capabilities of a CPU can be obtained and its frequency and power consumption stats monitored.
 The library will provide a list of core and/or CPU objects whose attributes can be modified and committed to make changes on the CPU.

 # Installation